A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning

 The remainder of this article is organized as follows.
-In Section II, the framework of RIS-assisted WFL is illustrated, and then problem of generating fingerprint database is introduced.
+In Section II, the framework of RIS-assisted WFL is illustrated, and then the problem of generating fingerprint database is introduced.
 In Section III, a general cluster-based RIS-assisted indoor channel modeling method is proposed.
-Then, a spatial consistency procedure is developed for the overall indoor channel modeling in the Section IV.
+Then, a spatial consistency procedure is developed for the overall indoor channel modeling in Section IV.
 Section V illustrates the proposed fingerprint database generation method.
-Section VI shows the simulation setup and results.
-Finally, Section VII concludes the paper and outlines future research directions.
+Section VI discusses and solves three practical issues of the RIS-assisted WFL.
+Section VII shows the simulation setup and results.
+Finally, Section VIII concludes the paper.

 \emph{Notations:} Boldface lower case and boldface upper case letters denote vectors and matrices, respectively.
 Sign $(\cdot)^{T}$ denotes the transpose operation.
 Sign $|| \cdot ||$ denotes the Frobenius norm of a matrix or the L2 norm of a vector.